network-automation/cisco_ios_command_parsers/README.md

-You are free to add more parsers to this list if you want to contribute.
+You are welcome to add more parsers to this list if you want to contribute.

 ___